viam-modules/rplidar/README.md

 ## Build and Run locally

-If you don't want to load the model from the registry, you can install it locally.
+If you don't want to load the model from the registry, for example because you are actively changing its functionality, you can install it locally.
 Follow these instructions to [configure a local module on your machine](https://docs.viam.com/registry/configure/#edit-the-configuration-of-a-local-module).

 1. Install the rplidar module:
    * OSx: